tfoldi/ros2_qtcanbus/README.md

 # ros2_qtcanbus
 QT5 QSerialBus / QCanBus support for ROS2

 This package is designed to bridge the gap between CAN buses and ROS2 by publishing CAN bus data through QSerialBus / QCanBus interfaces (including Qt5 QSerial plugins).
+It has a module for decoding messages (ros2_candecode) and share them as Twist, NavSatFix or `DiagnosticArray`.

 ## Features